 Let’s look at Q10(a) from the Mathematics A H240/03 Sample assessment material as an example.

-Here an initial sketch of the context can then be used to determine a force diagram, from which the algebra can be stated.
+Here an initial sketch of the context can be used to determine a force diagram, from which the algebra can be stated.

 This allows a sense check between the directions of each force and the arithmetic.

 The subsequent algebraic manipulation is not too complex.
-Whilst mark schemes may not explicitly reward a diagram, any sign errors made by a student can be quickly identified to support the awarding of partial credit.
+While mark schemes may not explicitly reward a diagram, any sign errors made by a student can be quickly identified to support the awarding of partial credit.

-Mechanics should not be seen as a separate subject to pure maths, students should be encouraged to recognise that it is simply the application of the pure content to everyday events.
+Mechanics should not be seen as a separate subject to pure maths.
+Students should be encouraged to recognise that it is simply the application of the pure content to everyday events.
 The use of careful diagrams helps visualise the mathematical model and provides a sense check of the generated equations.